lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorial6/tutorial.rst

 For this next step, we need to specify the force field used to model the interactions in the system.
 The TIP4P/2005 model is employed for the water :cite:`abascal2005general`, while no interaction within silica is defined, as it will be seen farther below.
-This is be- cause atoms of the silica will remain frozen during this part of the simulation.
+This is because atoms of the silica will remain frozen during this part of the simulation.
 Only the cross-interactions between water and silica need to be defined.
 Create a new file called **gcmc.lmp**, and copy the following lines into it: